ADnothing/ADnothing.github.io/_posts/0000-01-01-slideshow.md

 <script>
   const images = [
     "/images/Nancay_HI_spectra.jpg",
-    "/images/Andromeda.jpg"
+    "/images/Andromeda.jpg",
+    "/images/AI-for-RA-Group-photo.jpg"
   ];
   const descriptions = [
     "Optical images and corresponding HI 21 cm line profiles of galaxies I observed in 2022 with the Nançay Radio Telescope.
 The optical images are 5 minutes squared fields from the Digitized Sky Survey (DSS2, B band).
-Each HI spectrum shows the flux density (in mJy) as a function of radial velocity (in km/s).", "My bolometric observation of M31 taken with E.A. device and upscaled with AI."
+Each HI spectrum shows the flux density (in mJy) as a function of radial velocity (in km/s).", "My bolometric observation of M31 taken with E.A. device and upscaled with AI.", "Group picture of the conference \"AI for Radioastronomy\" 2025, Göteborg, Sweeden."
   ];

   let index = 0;